arturfabriciohahaedgy/acme-focused-file/README.md

    2 # Window id
 ```

+As shown, by default `acme-focused` writes to `/tmp/`, creating the file `/tmp/acme-focused`.

-You can also pass a parameter to `acme-focused` which will determine the folder where it will store tue file, for an example, like this:
+You can also pass a parameter to `acme-focused` which will determine the folder where it will store the file.
+For an example, like this:

 ``` shell
 $ acme &